wastech/KT-test/README.md

 - [Mongoose](https://mongoosejs.com/)
 - [JWT](https://jwt.io/)

- CMS API is built using Node.js, Express.js and Nest.js, with MongoDB as the database.
+ WTMS API is built using Node.js, Express.js and Nest.js, with MongoDB as the database.
 I'm using the Mongoose library to interact with the database, and JWT for authentication.

 ## Swagger API Documentation